First, analyze your financial needs. Start-ups often spend

 Become a Certified Professional Organizer (CPO)

 After three years of experience, more than 1,500 hours of paid work experience, and other educational criteria, an organizer may become a Certified Professional Organizer by sitting for an exam.
 The fee for the exam is a reduced rate for NAPO members.
-While education is offered through NAPO, the exam is offered by The Board of Certification for Professional Organizers and Productivity Consultants.
+While education is offered through NAPO, the exam is offered by The Board of Certification for Professional Organizers.